petermatts/petermatts/Repos.md

 A project with the goal of modeling stock exchange tickers using machine learning and fourier analysis (over both short and longterm).
 A few Ideas I have to further improve the performance/projections is to take into account recent event biases, perhaps by analyzing news articles that refer to a certain ticker or its market.
 These kinds of ML models (article analysis) do exist, I worked on one as part of a final project in my junoir year of my undergrad.

 Still in early stages of development.
+Probably won't get around to this for a while.

 <!-- ? uncomment work experience -->
 <!-- ## **Work Experience**